soniah/blog/content/posts/2016-02-15-a-small-m4-recipe.md

 - Ruby
 ---

-"They" say that [Linux m4 is a really useful tool](https://en.wikipedia.org/wiki/M4_%28computer_language%29) but I've never been able to get my head around it.
+"They" say that [Linux m4 is a useful tool](https://en.wikipedia.org/wiki/M4_%28computer_language%29) but I've never been able to get my head around it.
 This is a small recipe.